arguiot/StudIO/StudIO/Documentation/Articles/Create-a-project.md

 This time, select **Clone a repository**

 Then, please specify your repository’s URL (and the credentials if the project is private).
 Just wait a bit, and you should be done: your project should appear in the project list.

+### Private repositories
+For private repositories, you have the option to clone the repository with custom credentials.
+Select clone, and then you should see an option to enter your credentials.
+Make sure you enter the correct username (email in most cases) and password (If you have 2 factor authentification enabled, paste a valid token instead of your password).